FAQ

 Q: When will ROS-I run on Windows?

-A: There are plans to support Windows after ROS 2.0 is released (reference: slide 3 here).
-Further information regarding ROS 2.0 development can be seen/followed over at ROS Discourse here.
+A: Since the ROS 2 release Windows has been supported (reference: slide 3 here).
+Further information regarding ROS 2 development can be seen/followed over at ROS Discourse here and this blog post on ROS 2 on Windows.

 Q: Is ROS-I a "walled garden"?